What Scripture Says About Reishit Qatzir

 Pictures

 The moed of Reishit Qatzir provides a picture of the physical need for a mediator between humanity and G-d.
-A person cannot just take the first of his harvest and bring it and wave it before G-d.
-It must be brought to the priest and the priest must wave it (Leviticus 23:10-11).
-If the priest does not wave it then it is not accepted.
+An individual cannot just take the first of his harvest and bring it and wave it before G-d.
+It must be brought to the priest, who must wave it (Leviticus 23:10-11).
+If the priest does not wave it, then it is not accepted.

 This festival is also a picture of the spiritual mediator required between G-d and man.
-How can we, sinful creatures that we are, ever hope to even thank G-d for His blessing and bounty apart from some intercessor or connector between G-d and mankind?
-We have such a mediator (1 Timothy 2:5), intercessor (Romans 8:34), and connector (Romans 7:4)...
-Messiah Yeshua.
-Even in our simplest act of thanksgiving it is not us who goes before the throne of the Most High but our Redeemer and Savior Who does so on our behalf.
+How can we, sinful creatures that we are, ever hope to even thank G-d for His blessing and bounty apart from some intercessor or connector between G-d and humankind?
+Fortunately, we have such a mediator (1 Timothy 2:5), intercessor (Romans 8:34), and connector (Romans 7:4)... the Messiah Yeshua.
+Even in our simplest act of thanksgiving, it is not us who goes before the throne of the Most High but our Redeemer and Savior Who does so on our behalf.

 Since He is first and foremost in our mind, let's examine the moed for other pictures of the Messiah...